Victorian students to go back to school, Premier Daniel Andrews confirms

 Education Minister James Merlino also confirmed special schools would reopen in full by May 26.

-Mr Andrews said the remaining students would “join their school mates” on June 9 as part of the staggered restart to face-to-face learning.
+Mr Andrews said the remaining students from years 3 to 10 would “join their school mates” on June 9 as part of the staggered restart to face-to-face learning.

 The government is working on plans to keep schools free of the coronavirus, including working out how to enforce social distancing for parents and staff.